spyder-ide/spyder-plugin-cookiecutter/README.md

 Powered by [Cookiecutter](https://github.com/audreyr/cookiecutter), Spyder Plugin Cookiecutter is a template for jumpstarting Spyder IDE plugins quickly.

+> This is under development, you can use it, but some features are missing

 ## Features

 - For Spyder >=3.1